C# - Floating-Point Data Types: A Comprehensive Guide

 , double

-In C#, the float
+In C#, the three floating-point data types are:

 using System;